-If you enjoy hitting a tee-shot onto a long fairway, then Raven Golf Course at Snowshoe Mountain will not disappoint.
-The course is beautifully maintained, as every tee except for one is elevated, as this provides a picturesque scenery before each tee-shot.
+If you enjoy hitting a tee shot onto a long fairway, then Raven Golf Course at Snowshoe Mountain will not disappoint.
+The course is beautifully maintained, as every tee except for one is elevated.
+This provides picturesque scenery before each tee shot.
 The locals boast that the course is considered one of the best public golf venues in the state of West Virginia.

 Raven Golf Course Offers a Challenge!

-The Raven Golf Course at Snowshoe Mountain has four sets of tee positions that measures approximately to 7,042-yards for 18-holes.
+The Raven Golf Course at Snowshoe Mountain has four sets of tee positions that measure approximately 7,042 yards for 18-holes.
 It’s a distance that is a worthy challenge for all parts of a golfer’s overall game.
 The white tees will make life difficult for all, while the blue tees require an accurate tee-shot and a strong iron game to consistently hit the greens to score par on the day.
-The greens are quick, but very playable.
+The greens are quick but very playable.